Abhishek28112002/Space_Data_Science-/README.md

 # Input File Format

-Input data - Should be a CSV file containing values of the features used and in the given order
+- Should be a CSV file containing values of the features used and in the given order
-'tce_period',  'tce_time0bk_err',  'tce_impact_err',  'tce_depth',
-'tce_depth_err',  'tce_prad_err',  'tce_steff_err',  'tce_slogg_err
+- tce_period
+- tce_time0bk_err
+- tce_impact_err
+- tce_depth
+- tce_depth_err
+- tce_prad_err
+- tce_steff_err
+- tce_slogg_err

 # Output File Format

-A CSV file conatining one column with name "CLASS" containing the predicted TCE type of that row.
+- A CSV file conatining one column with name "CLASS" containing the predicted TCE type of that row.

-On WebPage <br />
+-On WebPage
-Count of the different classes in the output<br />
+	-Count of the different classes in the output
-The features used by the model<br />
+	-The features used by the model
-The output class as a python list<br />
+	-The output class as a python list
 <!-- Link to download to resultant CSV file containing class -->